DataBiosphere/azul/README.md

    Examine the output.

 5. Run `make`.
-It should say `Looking good!` If one of the sanity checks fails, address the complaint and repeat.
-The various sanity checks are defined in `common.mk`.
+It should say `Looking good!` If one of the check target fails, address the failure and repeat.
+Most check targets are defined in `common.mk`.

    Some checks utilize `git`.
 If the repository was cloned using HTTP, you may